Effective search engine optimization (SEO) can be transformative for a dental practice.

 The first thing we look at when determining the difficulty of a search engine results page (SERP) is the format of the content on page one.
 When doing SEO for dentists, we always have to check to see if the top results are actual practices or directory sites.

 In the case of the search for a dentist in Cherry Hill, Healthgrades had to top spot for one search, but the other spots belonged to local practices.
-In the other SERP, Healthgrades was nowhere to be found and Yelp had the #4 spot.
+In the other search engine results pages, Healthgrades was nowhere to be found and Yelp had the #4 spot.

-Not a single actual dental practice website is in the top 4.
+Not a single actual dental practice website is in the top 4 of the search results for this query.

 This means that if a dentist wishes to rank highly in Cherry Hill, it’s definitely doable.
 The keyword “cherry hill dentist” is the more attractive of the two, but there’s no reason not to test them both and see the results.